rasmuskl/NScripto/README.md

 }
 ```

-The basic unit for integrating with scripts is the concept of an Environment.
-Any public method in the contained Environment will be available to the script and Environment instances can also hold any state / output that the script produces.
+The basic unit for integrating with scripts is the concept of an "Environment".
+Any public method in the contained environment will be available to the script and environment instances can also hold any state / output that the script produces.

 The class generated from the above example looks roughly like this: